The Pipeline

 - Document is always optional -- the user chooses at the end.

-- The entire first half (Clarify, Research, Clarification Gate) is skipped in Lightweight tier when the scope is already clear.
+- The clarification and research stages (Clarify, Research, Clarification Gate) are skipped in Lightweight tier when the scope is already clear.
+Triage still runs to inform planning.

 The orchestrator makes these decisions based on the task description and what it learns at each stage.
 When in doubt, it runs the full pipeline -- it's cheaper to skip a stage that turns out unnecessary than to redo work because a needed stage was skipped.